sebhildebrandt/koa-ip-geo/README.md

 ### Basic Usage

-This example has a whitelist for local IP addresses and a whitelist for Austrian IP addresses:
+This example has a allow for local IP addresses and a allow for Austrian IP addresses:

 ```js
 const Koa = require('koa');